 Advanced Lighting 1

-It is a practical hands on studio lighting course with location components.
+This is a practical, hands-on studio lighting course with location components as well.
 Suitable for the photographer looking to work commercially, especially with product photography.
 You will push your lighting skills with a huge variety of techniques

 This is primarily a practical hands on studio lighting course with some location components.
 This course will challenge your ideas.
 You will spend the majority of the course lighting and shooting your assignments.
 It would suit the photographer who is looking to work commercially or the student who wants to advance their lighting skills.
 This course will also teach you how to go about building appropriate sets for a variety of subjects.
 It will also touch on the business of photography as we look at pricing, taking briefs from direct clients, designers or art directors.